-I am founder and researcher for the Hindsight Project.
-Our call-to-action campaigns were designed to promote the true identity of the American Aboriginal.
-Our mission is to raise a platform of social awareness and giving the opportunity for those who want to help to get involved.
+I am a Sociologist, Writer, podcaster and videographer.
+I design our call-to-action campaigns to promote unity under our true identity as the originals of American.
+My mission is to raise a platform of social awareness and giving the opportunity for those who want to unify to get involved.

-If you would like to know more about " The Right to Exist" campaign and the "Write to Legacy" Campaign you mayget reach out to us on any of the social links below. or call our office @ 7347431708
+If you would like to know more about campaigns and social movements reach out to us on any of the social links below. or call our office @ 7347431708

 Wayne State University